Hiring junior engineers can be really rewarding. But when a junior fails to thrive, it's stressful all round.

 Your job is to help them reflect on what’s happened and how that adds to their learning and choices.
 You can also direct or advise, guiding them on their early steps.

-strong support network and develop ways of asking for help.
+Consider the possibilities of peer or group mentoring for the juniors in your org.
+This will help them build a strong support network and develop ways of asking for help.

 Step 3: Bootstrap their wall of expertise